Drasenix/openmw-show-gold-amount/README.md

 Create a folder containing the downloaded files.
-Launch OpenMW launcher and add Data Files by selecting the created folder Check the box named clickToprepareWeapon.omwscript
+Launch OpenMW launcher and add Data Files by selecting the created folder Check the box named showGoldAmount.omwscript

 Launch the game

 # How to use

-In game, you can now Prepare your weapon with a left click.
+In game, you can now show your gold amount on HUD.